blazingphoenix7/ExoplanetHunting/README.md

 1. Clone the repository to your local machine
 2. Set up your Python environment and install the required libraries by running 'pip install -r requirements.txt' in your terminal.
 3. Open and run the 'exoplanet-exploration-using-ml.ipynb' file located in the 'models' folder.

-4. Launch the website:
+4. To launch the website:
-  a.
-Make sure the pickle file is saved in the 'models' folder after running the 'exoplanet-exploration-using-ml.ipynb' file.
+5. Make sure the pickle file is saved in the 'models' folder after running the 'exoplanet-exploration-using-ml.ipynb' file.
-  b.
-Open your terminal and execute the following command "python manage.py runserver"
+6. Open your terminal and execute the following command "python manage.py runserver"

 ## Contributing